weweb-assets/plugin-ghost/src/markdown/general.md

-[Ghost](https://ghost.org/) is a fully open source, hackable platform for building and running a modern online publication.
+<a href="https://ghost.org/" target="_blank" class="ww-editor-link">Ghost is a fully open source, hackable platform for building and running a modern online publication.

 This plugin will let you: